-If you have progressive-relapsing multiple sclerosis, and you’re applying for life insurance coverage, the underwriters will want to know more about your condition than just the basic information that is requested in the application for coverage.
-Therefore, it is likely that you will be asked some additional questions, such as:
+If you have progressive-relapsing multiple sclerosis, and you’re trying to get life insurance coverage, the underwriters will want to have more knowledge about your health than just the basic information that is requested in the application for coverage.
+Therefore, you will probably be asked some additional questions.

-It is likely that you will also be required to undergo a medical exam as a part of the underwriting process.
-Here, the paramedical professional will take a heart rate and blood pressure reading, as well as a blood and urine sample.
-The life insurance underwriters may also wish to review your medical records in order to get a more thorough picture of your full medical history.
+Also, one part of the underwriting process is that there’s a good chance you will be asked to take some sort of medical exam.
+Here, the paramedical expert will take your blood pressure and heart rate, as well as a blood and urine sample.
+The life insurance underwriters may also want to look over your medical reports in hopes of getting a more thorough picture of your full medical history.

-Once all of your information has been reviewed, the insurance underwriters will be able to make a determination regarding your coverage.
-The good news is that today, due in large part to many more favorable treatments for multiple sclerosis, life insurance underwriters are oftentimes more apt to approve life insurance applicants for coverage – especially if a successful plan of treatment is in place with an individual.
+Once they have seen all of your information and have a good understanding, the insurance underwriters will be better able to make a decision concerning your coverage.
+The great news is that today, due in large part to many more favorable treatments for multiple sclerosis, life insurance underwriters are oftentimes more apt to approve life insurance applicants for coverage – especially if a successful plan of treatment is in place with an individual.

 How Much Will Your Life Insurance Coverage Cost with PRMS

-If the life insurance underwriters determine that, other than your progressive-relapsing multiple sclerosis, you are in good health and do not have any negative life style choices such as smoking, it may be possible for you to qualify for a Standard life insurance policy.
-This means that the premium rate for this coverage will be in line with those who are considered to be of average health.
+If the life insurance underwriters determine that, other than your progressive-relapsing multiple sclerosis, you are in good condition and do not have any negative lifestyle choices such as smoking, it may be reasonable for you to qualify for a Standard life insurance policy.
+This indicates that the premium rate for this plan will be in line with those who are regarded to be of average health.

 If an applicant cannot qualify for a traditionally underwritten policy, an alternate option may be to apply for a no exam plan.
 Here, provided that premiums are paid, the coverage will remain in force.
-And, although the cost is much higher, it could provide the only option for obtaining the life insurance protection that is needed.
+And, although the cost is much higher, it could provide the only opportunity for collecting the life insurance protection that is needed.

 The type of MS you’re diagnosed with is going to have a huge impact on being accepted and the monthly rates.
-But regardless of the type, you will be able to get a type of coverage.
+But regardless of the type, you can and should get a type of coverage.

 The Importance of Life Insurance

-Life insurance is not one of the most enjoyable shopping experiences, but it’s one of the most important.
-Life insurance keeps you the peace of mind knowing that your loved ones will have the resources they need to get through a difficult time of losing you.
+Life insurance is not one of the most enjoyable shopping experiences, but it’s one of the most significant.
+Life insurance keeps you the peace of mind knowing that those important to you will have the resources they need to get through a difficult time of losing you.

-If something were to happen to you, would your family have the money they need to pay for a funeral, replace your salary, and pay for any expenses that are left behind?
+If something tragic were to happen, would your family have the money they need to pay for a funeral, replace your salary, and pay for any debts or expenses that result?
 Would you leave behind a mortgage payment or credit card bills?
-Don’t leave your family with thousands of dollars in debt.
-Life insurance will be the safety net that you and your loved ones hope to never need.
+Don’t leave your family with tons of money in debt.
+Life insurance will be the safety net that you and your family hope to never need.

 Life Insurance at an Affordable Rate

 With MS, your life insurance rates are going to be higher than average, but that doesn’t mean your policy has to break your bank.
-There are several ways that you can ensure that you can get best premiums possible.
+There are quite a few ways that you can guarantee that you can get the best premiums possible.

-To make sure that you’re getting the best rates possible, make sure that you receive quotes from several companies before choosing one.
+To make sure that this is what you are receiving, make sure that you receive quotes from several companies before choosing one.
 More than likely, the first quote you get isn’t going to be the lowest.
 Call a couple companies before you pick one, or we can save you the time on the phone and provide you with the best rates possible.